 Ridley Scott’s sci-fi movie Alienwas tight and terrifying, set in a claustrophobic spaceship where death awaited around every corner.
 In contrast, Aliens, the sequel, eschewed the horror conventions of the first film and shifted the series’ genre to a more sci-fi action/adventure feel.

-More than one critic has noticed the similarities between the original Alien film and Half-Life, Valve’s 1998 sci-fi first person shooter about a theoretical physics experiment gone awry in a secret research facility and a lone physicist’s attempts to escape the facility despite an alien invasion and the attempts by the government to cover it up.
+Half-Life, Valve’s 1998 sci-fi first person shooter about a theoretical physics experiment gone awry in a secret research facility and a lone physicist’s attempts to escape the facility despite an alien invasion and the attempts by the government to cover it up.
 Half-Life was widely praised at the time and has since gone to influence countless game developers.

-Yet, while Half-Life 2 has many familiar trappings from its predecessor (the silent protagonist, the hazardous environment suit, familiar physicists from the Black Mesa Facility, and even the iconic crowbar), the genre has shifted from survival horror to action adventure.
+Half-Life 2 has many familiar trappings from its predecessor (the silent protagonist, the hazardous environment suit, familiar physicists from the Black Mesa Facility, and even the iconic crowbar), the genre has shifted from survival horror to action adventure.
 Simply, what Aliens was to Alien, Half-Life 2 is to Half-Life.
 It’s a great game, but the environments and atmosphere shift from the claustrophobic and doomed science facility to a wide-open (but equally doomed) dystopic future now run by the aliens that invaded in the first game.
 The Combine, an alien force that crossed into our world due to the “resonance cascade” in Half-Life, has taken over the world in Half-Life 2.
 Dr. Breen, the previously unseen Administrator of Black Mesa, is now the puppet ruler of the world.

 Half-Life 2’s grim future resembles something out of The White Mountains trilogy or 1984.
 Instead of a survivalist, Gordon Freeman is now a freedom fighter and a symbol of hope to humanity—perhaps the only truly “Free Man” left.
 When you first enter the world of Half-Life 2, you watch as the gas-mask wearing Combine police herd humans like cattle while Dr. Breen prattles on the TV screen about how “our benefactors” are only protecting us from ourselves.
 And that is why they won’t let humanity breed.
 Seriously.
 In this dystopic future, humans can’t breed.
 Something, clearly, needs to be done.